golemfactory/wasm-store/MinimalHamiltonianPath/README.md

 ### Algoritm

-The algorithm is brute force.
+The algorithm is naive.
 It searches all possible paths in DFS manner.

 ### Running